The Mountain Goats: 2004–2009: 4AD years

 In 2004, the Mountain Goats released We Shall All Be Healed.
 The album marked a number of changes for the Mountain Goats, as it was the first time Darnielle worked with producer John Vanderslice, and the first album of directly autobiographical material.
 We Shall All Be Healed chronicles Darnielle's life with a group of friends and acquaintances addicted to methamphetamine in Portland, Oregon, though the album is set in Pomona, California.
 The following year, the band's second Vanderslice-produced album, The Sunset Tree, was released.
 Again autobiographical, Darnielle tackled the subject of his early childhood spent with an abusive stepfather.
 Darnielle had previously dealt with this subject in what he often refers to as the only "extensively autobiographical" song he had written before 2004, the 1999 unreleased song "You're in Maya".
 The Mountain Goats relocated to Durham, North Carolina in 2006, and issued Get Lonely, which was produced by Scott Solter, who had worked with Vanderslice on engineering for prior Mountain Goats records.

 Jon Wurster joined the group in 2007, playing drums on the last leg of the Get Lonely tour.
 The band recorded tracks for its next album at Prairie Sun studios.
 Entitled Heretic Pride, the album was released on 19 February 2008.
 Produced by John Vanderslice and Scott Solter, the album saw Darnielle, Hughes, and Wurster joined by Franklin Bruno, Erik Friedlander, Annie Clark (better known by her stage name, St. Vincent), and members of The Bright Mountain Choir.
 American alternative hip hop artist Aesop Rock released a remix of the track "Lovecraft in Brooklyn" from the album, and in return Darnielle contributed vocals to his album None Shall Pass, in the song "Coffee".
+In addition, the Mountain Goats released two other EPs in 2008, a collaboration with Kaki King entitled Black Pear Tree and the four-song Satanic Messiah EP.

 In 2009, Darnielle and Vanderslice collaborated on the record Moon Colony Bloodbath.
 Released in a limited vinyl run of 1000 and sold during their "Gone Primitive" tour, the EP was a concept record about organ harvesting colonies on the Moon.
 This was followed by the next full Mountain Goats album, The Life of the World to Come, which released in October of the same year.
 The album is composed of twelve tracks, each one inspired by (and titled after) a single verse of the Christian Bible.
 In publicizing the record, the band made their first ever television appearance, performing "Psalms 40:2" on The Colbert Report, hosted by professed Mountain Goats fan Stephen Colbert.